adasegroup/returney/data/README.md

-Relevant datasets for the project.
+Relevant datasets and util functions.